ventali/awesome-zk/README.md

     </a>
   </p>

   <p align="center">A curated list of awesome ZK resources, libraries, tools and more.
-For a ZK knowledge base, please see https://github.com/delendum-xyz/zk-knowledge </p>
+For a ZKP knowledge base, please see https://kb.delendum.xyz/ </p>
 </div>

 ### Telegram Group